 NATO plans to reduce four command bases in Europe, which will leave nearly 5 thousands out of work, North Atlantic Alliance leaders said.
 At the meeting of NATO foreign ministers in Brussels, they discussed how to make the alliance more combat-able in a situation where defense spending is declining and military challenges are increasing.

-NATO presence in Europe will decrease.
-The number of command structures should be reduced from 11 to 7, and support agencies - from 14 to just three.
-At the same time 4900 jobs will be reduced.
-Ground, sea and air bases should be reduced from six to three.
+NATO's presence in Europe will decrease.
+The number of command structures should be reduced from 11 to 7, and support agencies - from 14 to only three.
+At the same time, 4900 jobs will be reduced.
+Land, sea and aviation bases should be reduced from six to three.

 According to Anders Fogh Rasmussen, the Secretary General of the North Atlantic Alliance, the goal of the changes is that the alliance is "slimmer and more efficient" during budget cuts.